AlphaOverhaul/DataOrganizer/README.md

 #
 As already mentioned, a stock system is also integrated in this tool.
 This allows you to set the current amount of butter you have in the fridge to 2.
 If you have used both, you can set the quantity to 0 and if the setting for automatic replenishment is set for this product, it is automatically placed on the shopping list with the configured quantity
 However, this system is unlikely to be helpful for most use cases

+## Support
+If you like the project, you can support it on <a href="https://github.com/AlphaOverhaul/DataOrganizer/issues">Patreon</a> :)

 ## License